Menachem Mendel Schneerson: Soviet Jewry

 Schneerson greatly encouraged the Jews who lived in Communist states.
 He sent many emissaries on covert missions to sustain Judaism under Communist regimes and to provide them with their religious and material needs.
 Many Jews from behind the Iron Curtain corresponded with Schneerson, sending their letters to him via secret messenger and addressing Schneerson in code name as 'Grandfather'.

 Schneerson opposed demonstrations on behalf of Soviet Jews, stating that he had evidence that they were harming Russia's Jews.
 Instead, he advocated quiet diplomacy, which he said would be more effective.
 Schneerson did whatever was in his power to push for the release of Jews from the former Soviet Union and established schools, communities and other humanitarian resources to assist with their absorption into Israel.
 On one known occasion he instructed Senator Chic Hecht to provide President Ronald Reagan with contact information of people who wished to leave so that he could lobby their release.

 Following the Chernobyl disaster in 1986, Schneerson called for efforts to rescue Ukrainian Jewish children from Chernobyl and founded a special organization for this purpose.
 The first rescue flight occurred on August 3, 1990, when 196 Jewish children were flown to Israel and brought to a shelter campus.
 Since then, thousands of children have been rescued and brought to Israel, where they receive housing, education, and medical care in a supportive environment.

 Natan Sharansky, the Chairman of the Jewish Agency, said that Chabad Lubavitch was an essential connector to Soviet Jewry during the Cold War, while Shimon Peres has stated that it's to Schneerson's credit that "Judaism in the Soviet Union has been preserved".

 Legacy

 Impact

 Schneerson initiated Jewish outreach in the post-Holocaust era.
-He believed that world Jewry was seeking to learn more about its heritage, and sought to bring Judaism to Jews wherever they were.
-British Chief Rabbi Jonathan Sacks said of Schneerson "that if the Nazis searched out every Jew in hate, the Rebbe wished to search out every Jew in love".
-He oversaw the building of schools, community centers, and youth camps and created a global network of emissaries, known as shluchim.
+He believed that world Jewry was seeking to deepen its understanding of its heritage and to bring Judaism to Jews wherever they were.
+Jonathan Sacks, Chief Rabbi of the United Hebrew Congregations of the Commonwealth, said of Schneerson, "that if the Nazis searched out every Jew in hate, the Rebbe wished to search out every Jew in love".
+He oversaw the building of schools, community centers, and youth camps.
+He created a global network of emissaries known as Shluchim.